-Toton and Chetwynd Barracks benefit from good access to strategic transport networks - notably the A52 (linked to Junction 25 of the M1 a short distance to the west), A6005 Nottingham Road corridor and proximity to Nottingham's high-frequency NET tram system.

-However, these strategic transport networks plus the Erewash Valley Railway Line have resulted in Toton and Chetwynd Barracks being severed from the wider area, resulting in the sites becoming inaccessible particular by walking, cycling and wheeling.

-Within the highway network, the only north-south route through the Masterplan area is the relatively congested Toton Lane/ Stapleford Lane corridor where Bardills Island has particular capacity challenges; there are no east-west highway routes.
+- 2.19 Toton and Chetwynd Barracks benefit from good access to strategic transport networks notably the A52 (linked to Junction 25 of the M1 a short distance to the west), A6005 Nottingham Road corridor and proximity to Nottingham's high-frequency NET tram system. - 2.20 However, these strategic transport networks plus the Erewash Valley Railway Line have resulted in Toton and Chetwynd Barracks being severed from the wider area, resulting in the sites becoming less accessible, in particular by walking and cycling. - 2.21 Within the highway network, the only north-south route through the Masterplan area is the relatively congested Toton Lane/ Stapleford Lane corridor where Bardills Island has particular capacity challenges.
+There are currently no east-west public highway routes.
 This means that Chilwell and Long Eaton are particularly isolated from parts of the Masterplan area.

-There are a number of other dead-ends and restricted access points into the Masterplan area including Bessell Lane, tthe access into Toton TMD to the west of the Erewash Valley Railway Line, and into Chetwynd Barracks from Swiney Way (south) and Chetwynd Road (east).

-There are existing walking, cycling and wheeling routes through Toton; and along the Erewash Canal (including National Cycle Network Route 67) that do not cross the Erewash Valley Railway Line.
-Chetwynd Barracks is inaccessible on foot or by bike because of the current military uses.

-Existing bus and tram stops provide access within acceptable walking distance (300m and 400m respectively) to the edges of each site.
+- 2.22 There are a number of other dead-ends and restricted access points into the Masterplan area including Bessell Lane, the access into Toton TMD to the west of the Erewash Valley Railway Line, and into Chetwynd Barracks from Swiney Way (south) and Chetwynd Road (east). - 2.23 There are existing walking and cycling routes through Toton; and along the Erewash Canal (including National Cycle Network Route 67) that do not cross the Erewash Valley Railway Line.
+Chetwynd Barracks is inaccessible on foot or by bike because of the current military uses. - 2.24 Existing bus and tram stops provide access within acceptable walking distance (300m and 400m respectively) to the edges of each site.
 The lack of through routes mean the centre of each site is outside these catchments.
 There are opportunities to improve accessibility to the centres through a combination of public transport improvements.

-Fig 12.
+Fig 11.
 Existing Movement Network

-GREEN AND BLUE
+GREEN AND BLUE INFRASTRUCTURE

-Toton and Chetwynd Barracks benefit from proximity to a wide range of green and blue infrastructure assets - both within the sites themselves, and as part of wider networks beyond.
-Broxtowe Borough Council's Green Infrastructure Strategy defines this as "a network of living multi-functional natural and semi-natural features, green spaces, rivers, canals and lakes that link and connect villages, towns and cities" and "a network that provides multiple benefits for people, wildlife and local communities".
+2.25 Toton and Chetwynd Barracks benefit from proximity to a wide range of green and blue infrastructure assets - both within the sites themselves, and as part of wider networks beyond.
+Broxtowe Borough Council's Green Infrastructure Strategy defines this as "a network of living multifunctional natural and seminatural features, green spaces, rivers, canals and lakes that link and connect villages, towns and cities" and "a network that provides multiple benefits for people, wildlife and local communities".

-Within Chetwynd Barracks, existing assets include woodland and other mature trees (notably Hobgoblin Wood to the north-east of the site), the memorial gardens around the Grade II listed Shell Factory Memorial, and playing fields, sports facilities and the sports pavilion to the south of Chetwynd Road.
+2.26 Within Chetwynd Barracks, existing assets include woodland and other mature trees (notably Hobgoblin Wood to the northeast of the site), the memorial gardens around the Grade II listed Shell Factory Memorial, and playing fields, sports facilities and the sports pavilion to the south of Chetwynd Road.
 Policy 3.1 of the Part 2 Local Plan requires that these facilities are retained and enhanced, making them accessible to the surrounding community for the first time.
 Chetwynd Barracks also includes some areas of historical woodland which have since been cleared.
 Proposals could seek to bring back these areas of woodland and incorporate them into the design of the wider green infrastructure network.

-Chetwynd Barracks does not currently have any significant blue infrastructure assets.
+2.27 Chetwynd Barracks does not currently have any significant blue infrastructure assets.
 A culverted watercourse runs along the southern site boundary and its de-culverting would help create a sense of place in that part of the site.